monsterkrampe/crystal/concepts/strings/introduction.md

 ## Interpolation

-Interpolation is a convenient way to combine strings and embeds expressions in strings.
+Interpolation is a convenient way to combine strings and embed expressions in strings.
-To interpolate a string you can use the `#` character followed by curly braces `{}` with the expression inside the braces.
+To interpolate a string, you can use the `#` character followed by curly braces `{}` with the expression inside the braces.

 ```crystal
 name = "World"